Last updated: Jun 09, 2020

-This DPA is entered into between “Sovereign Net LTD with its registered office at Craigmuir Chambers, PO Box 71, Road Town, Tortola VG1110, British Virgin Islands, hereby duly represented by its managing director Colin Klinkert, hereinafter referred to as “Convertful” and the Customer, binding on the basis of your acceptance as mentioned above.
+This DPA is entered into between “Sovereign Net LTD with its registered office at Craigmuir Chambers, Road Town, Tortola VG1110, British Virgin Islands, hereby duly represented by its managing director Colin Klinkert, hereinafter referred to as “Convertful” and the Customer, binding on the basis of your acceptance as mentioned above.

 Hereinafter collectively referred to as the “Parties” and individually as a “Party”.